Australian Indigenous advisory bodies: South Australia

 Implementation of the SA Voice was delayed for six months owing to possible confusion introduced by the debate about the national referendum on a national Voice in October.
 Elections for the Voice took place on 16 March 2024.
-Turnout was low, with less than 10% of eligible voters participating, which was the target of criticism by the Liberal Party, who maintained it is open to repealing the state voice if elected.
+Turnout was low, with less than 10% of eligible voters participating, which was the target of criticism by the Liberal Party.
 Kyam Maher described the election as successful, saying that the result provides a base for the voice to build awareness and engagement.

-The inaugural meeting of the Voice held on 12 June 2024 elected Central region representative Tahlia Wanganeen and West Coast representative Leeroy Bilney elected presiding members, who were delegated to speak to Parliament.
+The inaugural meeting of the Voice held on 12 June 2024 elected Central region representative Tahlia Wanganeen and West Coast representative Leeroy Bilney elected presiding members.